Houdini is Haunting the Wrong Mansion

 For the next several years, his widow referred to her home in Hollywood, meaning

 "Houdini House," Walker’s guesthouse.
-In 1934, Bessie Houdini returned to 2435
+In 1934, Bessie Houdini returned to 2435 Laurel

-party was held in the gardens of 2398 Laurel Canyon Blvd.
+in the gardens of 2398 Laurel Canyon Blvd.

 It was at that point, that the press began calling the Walker mansion "Houdini House."

 The old-timers in Laurel Canyon knew perfectly well where Houdini had lived.
-They
+They knew

-press were now misinformed and they remain so to this day.
+now misinformed and they remain so to this day.

 Ralf Walker died in 1935.
 Bessie Houdini moved the next year when 2398 (and 2435)